InyangUkpong/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

     * Second line: `Access Key`

 * **1. Monitor your server**
-  * For this task, I configured Sumo Logic to monitor my server's memory, CPU, network and disk.
+  * For this tasks, I have configured Sumo Logic to monitor my server's memory, CPU, network and disk.